him-bhar/coherence/coherence-core/README.md

 Why would I need a non-storage node?
 I might be interested in hosting the data cache separately than application.
 This way the cache will be launched as a storage node, and the application (which uses cache) will be launched as a non-storage node.

+Altered packaging structure for this project:

+How will it help?
+The new packaging gives us a complete deliverable. jar is present as is in target folder, but now the MANIFEST.MF is created in such a way that all required libraries are added in classpath as is.

+"target/lib" directory is created in order to keep all third party dependencies. from target folder execute:

+    java -jar cache-xxx.jar